Tales from the Front Lines: Courage and Determination from Muso’s Community Health Workers

 As a CHW Advocate, I want to feel like I am using my position and my voice to truly advocate for my organization - not just to our patients but other external actors that can use their resources to support our important work. — Mariam Traoré (CHW Advocate)

 Mariam Traoré: In my neighborhood in Yirimadio, we generally consider the people we serve and provide care to as being from vulnerable households - meaning they do not have the means to afford healthcare.
-In the same area, there is a well-known and wealthy businessman that I see sometimes but I never visited his house since he does not fit our usual profile.
+In the same area, there is a businessman that I see sometimes but I never visited his house since he does not fit our usual profile.
 One day, I decided to take initiative and knocked on his door.
 He welcomed me in.
 I started explaining to him the work of Muso, our model, how we help people and save lives.
 I told him that Malians benefit from this program but Malians can also help to support it.
 The organization has many partners that contribute to strengthening its work, including the government of course, but as an individual, as a CHW Advocate, I want to feel like I am using my position and my voice to truly advocate for my organization - not just to our patients but other external actors that can use their resources to support our important work.

 As an advocate, I’ve been given the opportunity to use my voice to uplift my neighbors and shed light on their struggles...
 If other people can find interest and join our cause, I will feel like my voice mattered. — Aissata Abdou Coulibaly (CHW Advocate)